BabylonJS/OldDocumentationSite/content/How_To/scene/Optimizing_your_scene.md

 * *activeMeshesEvaluationTimeCounter*: Time (in milliseconds) spent to evaluable active meshes (based on active camra frustum).
 Must be turned on with `instrumentation.captureActiveMeshesEvaluationTime = true`.
 * *renderTargetsRenderTimeCounter*: Time (in milliseconds) spent to render all render target textures.
 Must be turned on with `instrumentation.captureRenderTargetsRenderTime = true`.
 * *drawCallsCounter*: Number of draw calls (actual calls to engine.draw) per frame.
 A good advice is to keep this number as small as possible.
-* *frameTimeCounter*: Time (in milliseconds) spent to render an entire frame (including all cameras).
+* *frameTimeCounter*: Time (in milliseconds) spent to process an entire frame (including animations, physics, render targets, special fx, etc.).
 Must be turned on with `instrumentation.captureFrameTime = true`.
+* *renderTimeCounter*: Time (in milliseconds) spent to render a frame.
+Must be turned on with `instrumentation.captureRenderTime = true`.
 * *interFrameTimeCounter*: Time (in milliseconds) spent between two frames.
 Must be turned on with `instrumentation.captureInterFrameTime = true`.
 * *particlesRenderTimeCounter*: Time (in milliseconds) spent rendering particles (including animations).
 Must be turned on with `instrumentation.captureParticlesRenderTime = true`.
 * *spritesRenderTimeCounter*: Time (in milliseconds) spent rendering sprites.
 Must be turned on with `instrumentation.captureSpritesRenderTime = true`.